-As line stitches, we use to name all those stitches which cover a thin line only instead of a wider area.
+As outline stitches, we use to name all those stitches which cover a single line only instead of a wider area.
 This doesn't mean, however, that line stitches are not suitable for filling an area.
-They can be used as filling stitches, too, just by placing one line stitch next to the other.
+They can be used as Filling Stitches, too, just by placing one line stitch next to the other.

 The running stitch, also called basting stitch, is the most basic of all line stitches. well, actually the most basic of all sewing and embroidery stitches.
 It is used both in counted embroidery, particularly in its version known as Holbein Stitch, and in surface embroidery.
 The technique is as simple as can be: you bring your needle up to the surface of the fabric at the intended starting point, bringt it down again at a certain distance, depending on the desired length of the stitches, up again, then down again and so on - all the time following the line you intend to cover.

 You can play with this stitch just as you like; the stitches and the spaces between them don't have to be necessarily all of the same length.

 whipped running stitch, cordonnet stitch